 Edible Desert Plants

-The best way to identify and experience eating desert plants is through a well-trained guide showing you the way (do not attempt to eat any desert plants unless you are 100 percent certain the plant is edible and that you are preparing it correctly).
+The best way to identify and experience edible desert plants is with a well-trained guide showing you the way (do not attempt to eat any desert plants unless you are 100 percent certain the plant is edible and that you are preparing it correctly).
 Most professional Hummer and Jeep tours have guides who are well versed and can show you exactly which plants are safe to eat.
-But to give you an idea of what’s available, here are some very recognizable cactus that are edible:
+Here is a quick look at some of the most recognizable edible desert plants.

 The prickly pear cactus has many edible parts.
-The large round “leaves” can be boiled and served in a salad or eaten as a vegetable side dish.
-The fruit of the prickly pear (called a Tuna) is very good and can be eaten raw or cooked.
-You will often find it in gift shops sold candied.
-If you’re out and about and find the prickly pear margarita served, I highly recommend it.
+The plant’s pads, also known as nopales, can be boiled and served in a salad or eaten as a vegetable side dish.
+The red flesh of the prickly pear fruit is very sweet and can be eaten raw or cooked (do not eat the skin as it is filled with tiny thorns).
+Syrup made from prickly pear fruit is often used as a flavoring in candy, lemonade and margaritas.

-There is no mistaking the look of a saguaro cactus.
-If you haven’t seen them in movies and on TV, then you’ve seen them on postcards.
-Once a year, these lurking cactus produce ruby-colored fruit which usually ripen by late June.
+There is no mistaking the look of the Sonoran Desert’s signature saguaro cactus.
+Once a year, these tall cactus produce ruby-colored fruit which usually ripen by late June.
 The fruit is full of pulp and seeds and tastes faintly like strawberry.
 It can be eaten raw or made into jam, wine and syrup.
 You’ll need a very long stick to harvest saguaro fruit, as they grown on the crowns of the arms and main stalk.